bfwg/angular-spring-starter/README.md

 # change directory to the repo's backend folder
 cd ../server

-# install the repo with mvn
+# install the server dependencies with mvn
 mvn install

 # start the server